ronmurphy/TheLongNights/docs/BVH_RAYCASTING_ACCELERATION.md

 3. **Multi-threaded BVH** - Build BVH in workers (for huge meshes)

 ### Currently Not Needed
-The current implementation is already extremely fast for VoxelWorld's use case.
+The current implementation is already extremely fast for The Long Nights's use case.

 ---